anilsathyan7/Portrait-Segmentation/README.md

 ### The Paradoxical GPU

-Lets create two simple keras models to demonstrate and compare gpu performance with cpu ...
+Lets create some simple keras models to demonstrate and compare gpu performance with cpu ...

 1. Model-1